1 Legal and enforcement framework

-- the name and contact details of the data protection officer or other contact point where more information can be obtained;
+- the name and contact details of the data protection officer (DPO) or other contact point through which more information can be obtained;

-- a description of the likely consequences of the data breach and the measures taken or proposed to be taken by the data controller to address the personal data breach, including, where appropriate, measures to mitigate its possible adverse effects.
+- a description of the likely consequences of the data breach and the measures taken or proposed to be taken by the data controller to address the breach, including measures to mitigate its possible adverse effects, where appropriate; and

 9.3 Must data breaches be notified to the affected data subjects?
 If so, what information must be provided and what is the process for doing so?
 If not, under what circumstances is voluntary notification of a data breach expected?

-Data breaches must be notified to the affected data subjects if the breach is likely to result in a high risk to the rights and freedoms of natural persons.
+Yes, a data breach should be notified to the affected data subjects without undue delay if it is likely to present a high risk to the rights and freedoms of natural persons.
 Under the GDPR, if at least one of the following criteria is met, notification of the data subjects is not required:

-- the data controller has implemented appropriate technical and organisational protection measures, which have been applied to the personal data affected by the data breach – in particular, measures that render the personal data unintelligible to any person who is not authorised to access it, such as encryption;
+- The data controller has implemented appropriate technical and organisational protection measures, and those measures were applied to the personal data affected by the breach – in particular, measures that render the personal data unintelligible to any person who is not authorised to access it, such as encryption;

-- the data controller has taken subsequent measures which ensure that the high risk to the rights and freedoms of data subjects is no longer likely to materialise; or
+- The data controller has taken subsequent measures which ensure that a high risk to the rights and freedoms of natural persons is no longer likely to materialise; or

-- notification would involve disproportionate effort, in which case the data controller can instead issue a public communication or similar measure whereby data subjects are informed in an equally effective manner.
+- Notification would involve disproportionate effort.
+In this case, the data controller should instead issue a public communication or similar measure through which the data subjects can be informed in an equally effective manner.